188.8.131.52.8 The Reference Lines Tab

 To identify a specific value or range, you can add multiple reference lines at a constant or computed value on the axis and fill the area between paired reference lines .

-Since Origin 2023, once you have shown both right Y and left Y axis, and set Rescale Each Y Independently in the Show tab, there will be two seperate vertical icons Left and Right to let you add and cusotmize the reference lines for left Y and right Y axis seperately.
+Origin allows you to show both right Y and left Y axis for general 2D graphs, and set Rescale Each Y Independently in the Show tab, there will be two seperate vertical icons Left and Right to let you add and cusotmize the reference lines for left Y and right Y axis seperately.

 Before customizing the elements of reference lines, you can use the Layer list to switch between layers in a multi-layer graph.